Rachel Bush, Wife Of NFL Star Jordan Poyer, Twerks In The Kitchen While In Underwear In Racy Instagram Video

 Rachel Bush isn’t one to hide her curvy figure and skills, especially when it comes to her Instagram page.
-On Monday, the who is married to Buffalo Bills cornerback Jordan Poyer, took to the popular social media platform to share a very racy video of herself dancing in a kitchen while wearing revealing attire.
+On Monday, Bush, who is married to Buffalo Bills cornerback Jordan Poyer, took to the popular social media platform to share a very racy video of herself dancing in a kitchen while wearing a revealing attire.

 In the clip in question, the 21-year-old social media model is featured in a pair of booty shorts that sit high on her waist, leaving most of her derriere exposed.
-The underwear features multiple patterns in different shades of pink, red and blue.
+The underwear features multiple patterns in different shades of pink, red, and blue.
 She teamed it with a comfy black and gray top, though it is hard to see exactly since the model has her back to the camera, which partially blocks the top.

 For several seconds, Bush can be seen twerking in the kitchen as she thrusts her hips and shakes her booty to a rap song.
 She has her back to the onlooker throughout the whole video, letting her shaking backside be the center of the attention.
 Bush starts at the top and works her way down to the floor in the clip as the camera moves from side to side.